OSW3/symfony-search/docs/config.md

 ## Config properties

-- `provider` *array* - *required*
+### `provider`
+`array` - `equired`
 Provide a configuration settings.

 A provider is simply a custom name to identify the configuration settings that follow it.

     - `form` *array* - *optional*
         Search form configuration settings.